Is Pasta Healthy: A Deep Dive Into Nutrition

 It all began with fresh pasta, and the flavor and texture of fresh pasta can't be beat!
 Fresh pasta contains all-purpose or semolina flour, so it is a little lower in fiber than whole wheat.
 It has more fiber than refined pasta and fewer carbs, at 2.8g of fiber and 33g carbs in a single serving.

-You can easily make restaurant-quality fresh pasta back at home using a pasta machine and a few simple ingredients.
+You can easily make restaurant-quality fresh pasta back at home using a pasta maker and a few simple ingredients.
 This step-by-step guide explains all the process in detail:

 No. Pasta is not fattening if eaten in moderation (like everything.)
 You don't have to avoid carbs like they're the plague!

 Low-carb diets do help you to lose weight.
 That's why they're so popular - people see results when they mostly cut carbs out of their diet.
 The deeper issue lies in what it does to your body.

 The short-term weight loss you achieve is usually temporary.
 A human body needs a combination of macronutrients (proteins, carbs, and fat) to survive and thrive.
 Your body needs carbs.
 You're wreaking havoc on your health for the sake of weight loss.
 Cutting out carbs throws your body into starvation mode, which is why your system turns to fat storages within your body to make up for the lack of carbs.

 Either you don't eat carbs for the rest of your life (not good), or you reintroduce carbs at one point, and your body rebounds.
 You may even gain more weight than you lost initially, which is how the yo-yo dieting cycle begins.